Enter your app's observed retention - from any cohort you like - to generate a model.

 The retention curve is typically a function of the form r(n)=anb, where each app has its own values for the coefficient a and the exponent b that best fit their data.
 Dn retention is modelled (predicted) by r(n) for any value of n.

-In this case, D120 retention is predicted to be 0.396 * 120-0.472 = 0.041 = 4.1%.
 In other words, if 1,000 people install today, 41 are expected to use the app exactly 120 days later.